erikh/scarlett-school/lessons/unix/7-processes.md

 The flags are:

 - `a`: all processes (the default is just the shell's processes)
-- `u`: display username that owns the process
+- `u`: display all processes that this user owns
 - `x`: "extended output" (see manual)
 - `w`: "wide" output (kind of like extended; can be repeated)